demisto/content/Packs/BmcITSM/Integrations/BmcITSM/README.md

-BMC Helix ITSM integration enables customers to manage service request, incident, change request, task, problem investigation and known error tickets.
+BMC Helix ITSM integration enables customers to manage service request, incident, change request, task, problem investigation, known error and work order tickets.
-This integration was integrated and tested with version 21.02 of BmcITSM
+This integration was integrated and tested with version 22.1.05 of BmcITSM

 ## Configure BMC Helix ITSM on Cortex XSOAR